pixelnest/pixelnest.github.io/_posts/2013-11-18-unity-2D-tutorial.md

 [See the tutorial: Create a 2D game with Unity](http://pixelnest.io/tutorials/2d-game-unity/)

 We hope you will enjoy the reading.
-Feel free [to contact us](http://pixelnest.io/contact/) for any additional questions or feedback.
+Feel free [to contact us](http://pixelnest.io/contact/) for any additional question or feedback.

 And for our french readers: the translation is nearly finished!
 Sorry for the delay, we are working hard on it.